zzxiang/external-media-without-import/readme.txt

 = Version 1.1.2 - 2018.12.2 =
 Fix: external images added in WooCommerce Product gallery disappear when clicking Publish/Update.

-Similar issue when of other plugins may also by chance be fixed.
+Similar issues of other plugins may also by chance be fixed.

 Detailed information of this issue: